mike-french/triex/README.md

 When the input string is consumed, the last node is marked as a terminal _success_ node.

-After all strings are added, there are two further traversals, starting at the final sink node:
+After all strings are added, there are three further traversals, starting at the final sink node:
-- find the common suffixes
+- find common suffixes
 - merge processes to reuse shared suffix process chains
+- freeze the network for use in matching and dumping

 `match` tests if a complete string is included in the trie.
 The api function initiates a _match_ traversal of the tree.